jeremyhahn/cwebsocket/README.md

 ### Build

 By default, cwebsocket is built with SSL support for multi-threaded, 64-bit architectures.
+To build, run:

 	make

+To build a shared object library (libcwebsocket.so), run:

+	make so

 ##### Customizing/Optimizing Build